Description »

 A dogsled tour at the top of Norway with a choice of challenge levels and unique accommodation

 The Finnmark region of northern Norway is ideal for husky sledding, with vast expanses of wilderness and a long winter season.
-Choose between the magical deep midwinter of December and January, the lengthening days and thick snows of February or the uplifting "spring winter" of March and April, with longer hours of daylight and typically milder temperatures.
+Choose between the magical deep midwinter of January, the lengthening days and thick snows of February or the uplifting "spring winter" of March and April, with longer hours of daylight and typically milder temperatures.

 You will be fully instructed in mushing skills before setting off.
 You will normally use teams of 4 huskies when driving solo and 8 when driving tandem, typically sledding approx. 25-40km/day.